CLSherrod/clsherrod.github.io/_pages/work/crm.md

 published: true
 description: A simple Markdown CRM for keeping track of people, conversations, and follow-ups without using complex software.
 Plain text, flexible, and fully yours.
 ---
-# Markdown CRM: A Simple Plain-Text CRM for Staying in Touch More Thoughtfully

 A **Markdown CRM** is a simple, plain-text way to keep track of relationships, conversations, follow-ups, and contact details without relying on complicated software.

 Most CRM tools are built for sales teams, pipelines, and automation.
 But many people do not need all that.
 They just want a practical way to remember who someone is, what matters to them, and when to follow up.